 The record-setting 1,124 hours aloft was made possible by a team of volunteers who passed food and fuel to pilots Woody Jongeward and Bob Woodhouse from the back of a Buick convertible as it sped along the runway at 80 miles an hour, with the plane flying just above it.

 In 1997, the record-setting plane was located and returned to Yuma by present-day Jaycees, who had it restored and flown again to mark the 50th anniversary of the endurance flight.
-Plans are now in the works to hang the historic plane in the lobby of Yuma's new City Hall.
+Now, thanks to volunteer efforts and donations, the original plane hangs in the atrium of City Hall, along with a Buick of the same model and year that was used to set the record.
+[The plane and related free exhibits can be viewed during regular City Hall hours, call 828-373-5021 for info.]

 Also in 1951, the Yuma Test Branch reopened - with a greatly expanded mission - as Yuma Proving Ground.
 For the next half- century, agriculture and the military were the mainstays of the local economy - along with a growing tourism industry.